Knee Pain: Symptoms, Causes, and Treatments

 Traumatic Knee Injuries

-- Anterior cruciate ligament (ACL) Injury – The ACL is plays a big role in stability of the knee.
-An ACL tear often causes the knee to “give out,” or buckle.
-Serious tears may need to be repaired with surgery.
+- Anterior cruciate ligament (ACL) Injury – The ACL plays a big role in the stability of the knee.
+An ACL tear often causes the knee to feel unstable and “give out” or buckle

 - Meniscus tear

 - Lateral and Medial Collateral Ligament Injury

 - Patellar Injuries